 The more classic version of Zabaglione recipe wants Marsala but the choice of the alcoholic ingredient is unlimited.

 You can use a fortified wine or even a liquor, such as Limoncello for example.
 Obviously in this case the alcohol content increases.
+Try this terrific Limoncello from Amalfi coast or make your own Limoncello at home with our recipe!

 For a lighter version you can opt for a Moscato wine, a Passito or a Prosecco.
 You can also use a Port white wine, to not alter the color of the Zabaglione.